A Tale of Two "Isms"

 To take it one step further, alarmingly, one study shows that the more you are educated on a topic, it has more impact on your own confirmation bias.
 In fact, sometimes you get enough knowledge on a topic to feel even more certain that you know everything about it.
 Thus, when you find information that correlates to your preconceived notions, you add it to the pile, and reject other information that would change your preconceived position.
 The reason is because as humans, we often get so invested in an idea, with the time and effort we put into something, that the effort it takes to dislodge that person from their perch of knowledge takes more effort than say, someone who understands a topic from an amateur perch, or someone who knows nothing at all about a subject.
 Thus, having a PhD in physics may mean that you’re less able to accept new theories about physics with new evidence that goes against the grain than say, a cattle farmer.
 This is all related to our humanity irrespective of our knowledge!

 Finally, because the public isn’t privy to much of scientific publishing, we are subject to heavy filtering by stakeholders.
-Science magazines, political sites, and the mainstream news will comb over the science to find the data to fit their agenda, provide for click bait, and otherwise hype up conclusions.
+Science magazines, political sites, "fact-checkers" and the mainstream news will comb over the science to find the data to fit their agenda, provide for click bait, and otherwise hype up conclusions.
 Often scientists are pressured to strengthen their published abstracts against more circumspect data in the body of the research piece.
 These sites get picked and amplified by stakeholders, shared on social media, and end up getting pushed around in arguments as an “appeal to authority.”
 Yet was have six degrees of communication between the actual science and the flippant science-affirming tweet on Twitter.

 One may ask, how is this any different than trusting the motivations of the practitioners of religion?
 Because of the Mormon binary, when people leave the comfort of church direction, they often keep the idea of the authority with them, but simply transfer it to another institution.
 The new form may have more pretenses of checks and balances, but, are driven as much by power and profit as any church or business operation.
 We may learn to distrust the motivations of LDS apostles, but instead trust the motivations of the science, political, or academic institutions.
 We begin finding problems with Joseph Smith or Thomas Monson or Russell Nelson, but share memes and quotes from Richard Dawkins, Stephen Hawking, or Neil DeGrasse Tyson, who are prophets of the scientism industry, whether they acknowledge it or not.
 When you knock over all the Mormon dominoes in the binary, people often fall right into the hands of scientism or politics, because they haven’t learned the central problem with the binary, that no matter where it resides, left or right, a corporation with a religious mission, or a corporation with an academic or political motivation, that authority shouldn’t be trusted automatically.